Transforming Education Brochure (PDF)

 Green Meadow graduates are accepted at selective undergraduate and graduate colleges and universities around the country.
 With the benefit of their rich, interdisciplinary education, they pursue a wide range of interests and professions and go on to make a significant impact on the world.

 Recognized internationally as a leading Waldorf school, Green Meadow Waldorf School offers an Early Childhood program (Parent & Child for those from birth to three, as well as Nursery and Kindergarten) and Grades One through Twelve.
-Our beautiful 11-acre campus allows our students access to the natural world, while our proximity to major highways enables us to attract a diverse student body of approx. 350 children, who come from 13 counties and nearly 90 towns in New York, New Jersey, and Connecticut.
+Our beautiful 11-acre campus allows our students access to the natural world, while our proximity to major highways enables us to attract a diverse student body of approx. 390 children, who come from 13 counties and nearly 90 towns in New York, New Jersey, and Connecticut, as well as from several countries around the world.

 Green Meadow Waldorf School is an accredited full member of the Association of Waldorf Schools of North America (AWSNA), an association that strengthens and supports Waldorf schools and informs the public of the benefits of Waldorf education.